gatsbyjs/gatsby/docs/contributing/docs-templates.md

 Here are some things to keep in mind when deciding where to contribute to Gatsby:

 - [Blog posts](/contributing/docs-contributions#contributing-to-the-blog) are primarily made for case studies and time-sensitive storytelling.
-- [Reference guides](#reference-guides), in contrast, are evergreen, easy-to-discover documentation pieces that go beyond any one case study or situation.
+- [Reference guides](#reference-guides), in contrast, are evergreen, easy-to-discover documentation articles that go beyond any one case study or situation.
 - [Recipes](#recipes) add concise, easy-to-follow instructions for common Gatsby tasks.
 They are smaller units than tutorials.
 - [Tutorials](#tutorials) should provide step-by-step guidance for Gatsby workflows, listing all pre-requisites and not assuming knowledge or skipping steps.